 Other types of racks include pallet racks, carton-flow racks, flow through racks, single and double deep racks, and cantilever racks.

 b) Bins and Drawers

-Bins offer a low-cost alternative for storing small, loose, and lightweight items.
+Bins offer a low-cost alternative for storing small, loose, and lightweight items such as slings.
 Usually, you can place such items in the bin or a carton.
 Drawers also serve the same purpose but offer better security compared to bins.
 However, although low cost, neither is considered ideal for handling large load volumes.

 c) Stacking Frames

 These interlocking units allow you to stack the load to prevent it from crushing under the weight.
 You can assemble and dismantle the stacking frames as and when required to save the storage space.
 Pallet frames are often used for multilevel load stacking in warehouses.